 Protecting & Restoring the Environment

-At our Mountainview natural-gas fired generation facility in Redlands, Calif., we help protect water quality with an advanced, environmentally friendly, and efficient cooling system.
+Located in Redlands (CA), our Mountainview natural gas-fired generation facility helps to protect water quality with an advanced, environmentally friendly and efficient cooling system.
 It draws water from a mix of sources including reclaimed municipal water and contaminated groundwater.
-By treating it onsite for re-use, and recovering 75% to 80% of the water that would normally be discarded, we’re boosting efficiency.
+We boost efficiency by treating it onsite for re-use and recovering 75% to 80% of the water that would normally be discarded.

-We manage 20,000 acres of Sierra Nevada forestland near Shaver Lake and Dinkey Creek, east of Fresno, Calif.
-Our efforts have restored conditions to their pre-1850 status, and are helping wildlife populations—including bald eagles and spotted owls — to thrive.
-Our community-based approach to forest management includes consideration for community values, and has led to a healthier forest and a safer community for everyone.
+We manage 20,000 acres of Sierra Nevada forestland near Shaver Lake and Dinkey Creek, east of Fresno (CA).
+Our efforts have restored conditions to their pre-1850 status and are helping wildlife populations – including bald eagles and spotted owls – to thrive.
+Our community-based approach to forest management includes consideration for community values and has led to a healthier forest and a safer community for everyone.